arnonym/ha-plugins/README.md

 ## Web-hooks

-For most events in ha-sip there's a web-hook triggered:
+For most events in ha-sip there's a web-hook triggered.
+The property `internal_id` is the number you can use to identify the call in your automations.

 ### `incoming_call`